 - Objective: The objective of this writing assignment is to critically apply concepts, ideas, and procedures to facilitate higher level learning.
-The assignments are designed so students can demonstrate the depth of knowledge related to the course content. - Focus: This assignment is designed to apply knowledge from the chapters and class discussions.

-- Format: This assignment should be typed and double-spaced.
+The assignments are designed so students can demonstrate the depth of knowledge related to the course content. - Focus: This assignment is designed to apply knowledge from the chapters and class discussions. - Format: This assignment should be typed and double-spaced.
 Do not include title pages.
-Include your name at the top of each page.
+Include your name at the top page of the first page.
+Title the document appropriately: EAPR151 Assignment 2 (Name) prior to submission.
 A minimum of one inch margins on each side.
 12 point Times New Roman font is preferred.
 Each assignment should have a minimum length of 500 words but is not to exceed 750 words.